EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

 > the "subject" system property is just empty for publishing messages (it's different from all the other messages which have a well defined "subject").
 It's just because all the other messages are special AMQP messages, not just like a publishing one.

-> the MQTT QoS level is copied to the x-qos annotation.
+> the MQTT QoS level is copied to the x-opt-mqtt-qos annotation.
 At same time the "durable" header field is set as FALSE if QoS level is 0, TRUE if QoS level is 1 or 2.
-When the x-qos annotations isn't present (i.e. AMQP_WILL published from a native AMQP client which doesn't add it), fallback to use only "durable" and if it's TRUE consider QoS level 1.
+When the x-opt-mqtt-qos annotations isn't present (i.e. AMQP_WILL published from a native AMQP client which doesn't add it), fallback to use only "durable" and if it's TRUE consider QoS level 1.

 ### QoS level 0 (AT_MOST_ONCE)